-We need your detective skills to help us find out more information about the women in the Daly collection which we recently acquired from Kerry County Archives.
-We have already processed some of the Daly letters which are available to read and transcribe in our ‘Civil War, 1922-1923’ collection.
+We need your detective skills to help us find out more information about the women in the Daly collection which we recently acquired from the Kerry Library Archives.
+We have already processed some of the Daly letters which are available to read and transcribe.
 We are working to get the rest of this expansive collection online.

 The letters concern Irish republican Charlie Daly, who rejected the peace treaty with Britain and was subsequently captured and imprisoned at Drumboe Castle in County Donegal, where he was executed on 14 March 1923.

-As we’ve explored the collection, one very interesting feature which has emerged is the fact that women comprise approximately 70% of the correspondence.
-And despite researching Charlie Daly’s story and family, many of the women within the network remain unknown.
+As explored the collection, we discovered that women comprise approximately 70% of the correspondence.
+Although extensive research has been conducted in Charlie Daly’s background and life story, many of the women within the network remain unknown.

 What we know so far